timestocome/Test-stock-prediction-algorithms/README.md

 http://faculty.chicagobooth.edu/workshops/finance/pdf/Shleiferbff.pdf Bubbles for FAMA

 http://www.unofficialgoogledatascience.com/2017/04/our-quest-for-robust-time-series.html  How Google does series predictions

+http://www.econ.ucla.edu/workingpapers/wp239.pdf Let's Take the Con Out of Economics

 https://www.manning.com/books/machine-learning-with-tensorflow Meap Machine Learning with TensorFlow, excellent TensorFlow reference, not a good reference if you're looking to learn Machine Learning, I'm on my second pass, reworking all the example code with stock data, the stuff that shows promise is being loaded up here.
 I'll go deeper into all of them as time allows